-Pale brown with whitish stripes across abdomen; narrow oval shape; 1/4- to 3/8-inch.
+Mosquitoes are pale brown in color with whitish strips across their abdomen and are narrow and oval shaped.
+Mosquitoes range in size from ¼- to 3/8 inch in length.
 Females are easily recognized by long thin proboscis, or mouthparts, extending from the head.

 Mosquitoes breed in stagnant water sources such as storm drains, old tires, children’s wading pools and birdbaths.
 They are one of the best known and most detested summer pests.
 Female mosquitoes bite humans and suck our blood, leaving behind welts and itching.
 While the United States is fairly free of most mosquito-borne diseases, encephalitis remains a problem, most notably the potentially fatal West Nile Virus.

 Zika is another viral disease spread to people mainly via bites of infected mosquitoes, however, the virus lives in bodily fluids and sexual transmission has been documented.
 Cases have been documented in Virginia.